publiccodenet/about/activities/communication/communications-plan.md

 Though many specific things we do are also offered by other organizations, we're the only organization focused on open source software for public organizations that does all of this together:

-* is non*profit and member owned with membership only open to public organizations
+* is non-profit and member owned with membership only open to public organizations
 * offers codebase stewardship for different projects
 * offers productization and marketing of the codebases
 * actually provides guidance and support to help public organizations make their code open